cramertj/impl-trait-goals/0000-impl-trait-type-alias.md

 allowing full "`impl Trait` type alias".
 A draft RFC for such a proposal can be seen [here](https://github.com/cramertj/impl-trait-goals/blob/impl-trait-in-traits/0000-impl-trait-in-traits.md).
+Any such feature could, in the future, be added as essentially syntax sugar on top of this RFC, which is strictly more expressive.
+The current RFC will also help us to gain experience with how people use `impl Trait` in practice, allowing us to resolve some remaining questions in the linked draft, specifically around how `impl Trait` associated types are used.

 # Unresolved questions
 [unresolved]: #unresolved-questions